 The selection of flexible funding projects will have multiple stages.
 This call for ideas is the initial stage, whose goal is to collect brief descriptions of innovative projects.
 The ideas submitted through this application portal will be subjected to a dual-anonymous peer review process, in which candidates’ identities will be concealed from the reviewers, and vice versa.
 At this stage we are focused on evaluation of the quality and potential impact of the ideas rather than the applicants' track record.
 About twenty highest-ranked ideas will be selected for the pre-proposal stage.
 After another round of peer review, a small number of the pre-proposals will be selected for the final, full-proposal stage.
 The full proposals will be reviewed by an expert panel.
 As the final stage of the panel review, the identities of finalists will be revealed to the panelists, such that they can verify the applicants' ability to carry forth the proposed projects.

 The ideas will be selected for the next stage in the selection process based on the following main criteria:

 - The potential of the proposed experimental instrumentation to enable novel or superior approaches to probing the fundamental properties of quantum materials and/or to the synthesis of novel quantum materials (equipment grant ideas);

 - The extent to which the proposed instrumentation brings benefits to multiple researchers at a given institution and beyond (equipment grant ideas);

-- The willingness of applicants to take risks to explore unproven and uncertain research avenues with potentially transformative impact (Rapid Response grant ideas);
+- Applicant's willingness to take risks to explore unproven and uncertain research avenues with potentially transformative impact (rapid response grant ideas);

 - The extent to which the proposed project is timely, i.e., responds to a recently emerged opportunity in the field (both types of grant ideas).